Soupy Sales

 Milton Supman (January 8, 1926 – October 22, 2009), known professionally as Soupy Sales, was an American comedian, actor, radio-television personality, and jazz aficionado.
 He was best known for his local and network children's television series, Lunch with Soupy Sales (later titled The Soupy Sales Show) (1953–1966), a series of comedy sketches frequently ending with Sales receiving a pie in the face, which became his trademark.
 From 1968 to 1975, he was a regular panelist on the syndicated revival of What's My Line? and appeared on several other TV game shows.
-During the 1980s, he hosted his own show on WNBC in New York City.
+During the 1980s, he hosted his own radio show on WNBC in New York City.

 Early life

-Milton Supman was born in Franklinton, North Carolina, to Irving Supman and Sadie Berman.
+Milton Supman was born in Franklinton, North Carolina, to Irving Supman and Sadie Berman Supman.
 His father, a Jewish dry goods merchant, emigrated from Hungary in 1894.
 His was the only Jewish family in town; Sales joked that local Ku Klux Klan members bought the sheets used for their robes from his father's store.

+According to an interview with the Television Foundation, his nickname originated in his youth from a mispronunciation of his last name, Supman, as "Soupman" and "Soupbone", being shortened to "Soupy".